-Eduardo didn’t know it then, but that photo was about to go on a journey that would give him and his family hope as they started new lives in the US.
-And after leaving everything behind in their home country of Honduras, they needed that hope more than ever.
+Eduardo didn’t know it then, but that photo was about to go on a journey that would give him and his family hope as they tried to start new lives in the US.
+And after leaving everything behind in their home country of Honduras, they needed that hope now more than ever.

 Home in Honduras

-Eduardo never had much as a boy when it came to material possessions; he was helping provide for the family at just five years old.
+Eduardo never had much as a boy when it came to material possessions; raised by his grandmother, he was helping provide for the family at just five years old.
 Waking up at 4:30 a.m. every morning, he and his grandma quickly got to work making dough for tortillas, the comforting aroma of flour, salt, and fat filling the small wooden house where they lived.

 Afterward, they sold the tortillas to their neighbors before starting the process all over again the following morning.
 But while they lived day to day, Eduardo was rich in the things that mattered most.

 “I had a good childhood because [my grandma taught] me how to be a good person, how to grow and choose the right,” he says.
 Those teachings helped him when gangs and drug cartels approached him in the dangerous neighborhood he grew up in.
 “When I was a kid, I remember they invited me to sell drugs or to try alcohol.
 And every time, I said no,” he says.
 “My grandma [taught] me how to be a good kid.”
 He was grateful to have that guidance as a child—his friends who chose perilous paths were killed by the gangs and cartels.